deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/basis_change.png)

-In the graph above, we show how the same vector v can be situated differently in two coordinate systems, the x-y axes in black, and two other axes shown by the red dashes.
+In the graph above, we show how the same vector v can be situated differently in two coordinate systems, the x-y axes in black, and the two other axes shown by the red dashes.
 In the first coordinate system, v = (1,1), and in the second, v = (1,0), but v itself has not changed.
+Vectors and matrices can therefore be abstracted from the numbers that appear inside the brackets.

 This has profound and almost spiritual implications, one of which is that there exists no natural coordinate system, and mathematical objects in n-dimensional space are subject to multiple descriptions.
-Changing matrices' bases also makes them easier to manipulate.
+(Changing matrices' bases also makes them easier to manipulate.)

 ## Entropy & Information Gain